AFFAIR RECOVERY 101

 For more than a decade now, I have worked with men and women from all walks of life, from all parts of the world, and from every type of background to overcome the devastating effects of infidelity.
 During this time, I have noticed that while the people and circumstances vary, the confusion and concerns about how to deal with the aftermath do not.
 And so in this crash course, I will focus on the top 12 most commonly asked questions for those who are relatively new to affair recovery and my typical responses to them.
 Let’s jump into the first questions.

 What exactly is AFFAIR recovery?

 Great question.
-Affair recovery can be summed up like this.
-Affair recovery: the process of overcoming the fear, pain and guilt brought on by an extramarital affair.
+Affair recovery can be summed up like this: it’s the process of overcoming the fear, pain and guilt brought on by an extramarital affair.

 Notice the word process.
 This word is key because recovery after infidelity is not a sprint, but more like a marathon in which you must make daily steps that move you towards healing.

 Another great question.
 Since affair recovery extends to all three in the affair triangle, it only makes sense that the process will be different for each depending on what role they play in the situation.
-So a quick breakdown is as follows:
+A quick breakdown is as follows:

 Road to recovery for betrayed partners: The journey is moving from hurting to healing, from feeling like a victim to seeing yourself as a survivor, from anger (what happened) to adjusting (what happens next), from unforgiving heart to a forgiving heart, and from living in fear of a bad future to having hope in a good future.